KsaniyaN/vue-button-test/Coding task process.md

     > a button with badge
     > a button with icon and badge
     > icon only + badge
-    > a button with a dropdown
+    > a button with a dropdown as a sep btn\sep action
-    > ghost buttons styling
     > medium buttons styling
     > small buttons styling
     > remove extra comments, console logs, clean up code